okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-spa-redirect/main/index.md

 ### Require authentication for everything

-Some apps requires that the user be authenticated for all routes, for example a company intranet.
+Some apps require that the user be authenticated for all routes, for example a company intranet.

 <StackSnippet snippet="reqautheverything" />